Vincesich/ReactNativeApp/README.md

 - Press `a` to open the app in an Android emulator.
 - Press `i` to open the app in an iOS simulator.

+## Screens

+### Home

+The landing page of the app, providing options for user registration and login.

+### Registration

+Allows users to register for the app.

+### Dashboard

+Displays the user dashboard.

+### User List

+Shows a list of users.

+### Login

+Allows registered users to log in.

+### Help

+Provides help information.

+### About

+Displays information about the app.

 ## Built With

 - [React Native](https://reactnative.dev/) - A JavaScript framework for building native mobile apps using React.
 - [Expo](https://expo.dev/) - A framework and a platform for universal React applications.
+- [React Navigation](https://reactnavigation.org/) - Routing and navigation for React Native apps.
+- [Redux Toolkit](https://redux-toolkit.js.org/) - State management library for React applications.

 ## Contributing